Campers love the food at Camp Billings!

 - And camp wouldn’t be camp without a few special treats: corn dogs, cinnamon buns, bug juice and pizza cookies are some of the things we sprinkle in throughout the session.

-- A vegetarian option is the ONLY special dietary request we can accommodate; our kitchen is small and our resources are limited, so, unfortunately we cannot accept campers with other dietary concerns.
+- A vegetarian option is the ONLY special dietary request we can accommodate; our kitchen is small and our resources are limited, so, unfortunately we cannot accommodate campers with significant dietary concerns.
+Please contact us before registering your child if you are unsure about whether this concerns your family.

 - The Camp Billings kitchen follows the highest standard of safety and sanitation and meets all nationally recognized safety standards indicated by the American Camp Association (ACA).
 Our facilities are also inspected annually by the State of Vermont.